jacklowe/govrate/api/README.md

 ## /govs

-index of Governments with average rating
+index of Governments with average ratings

 ## /govs/:id